MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 - **Customer's segment membership**: You can branch the journey based on whether the customer is part of a segment.
 The journey's audience defines which segments are shown.
 For example, only contacts-based segments are shown for journeys that are meant for contacts.
 - **Attributes in triggers**: You can branch the journey based on attribute values in triggers.
 For attribute values to be shown, the trigger must have previously occurred in the journey.
 Thus, you can only check the attribute values for a trigger that starts a trigger-based journey, or triggers being used in an "wait for trigger" branch.

-The attribute branch checks for attribute values the moment a customer enters this step.
-For example, when a customer enters the attribute branch step, the segment membership condition checks whether the customer is part of the specified segment at that instant.
+The attribute branch checks for attribute values the moment a customer enters this tile.
+For example, when a customer enters the attribute branch tile, the segment membership condition checks whether the customer is part of the specified segment at that instant.

 Attribute branch supports multi-way branching.
 For example, if you have 'customer spend' as an attribute, you can create different branches for different ranges of spending.
 For more details, see [Personalize journey variations using multiple journey branches](real-time-marketing-multiple-branches.md).